 Going on one of these adventures may seem simple to the uninitiated.
 Just follow the map and go, right?
 Not so easy.
 We haven’t been able to find a good map.
 There are no road signs, nor in many cases, are there signs announcing which town or village we’re driving through.
 So if we don’t stop to ask, (and we haven’t yet) we just head in the direction of the ocean or the mountain peak and hope for the best.

 We went through several little villages on fairly decent roads before the pavement gave way to a dirt road.
 It’s where we decided to turn back last week when we were driving with Gisele and Allen.
 But Carl has a four wheel drive and his vehicle is able to make it in places where our car can’t.
 We drove along for a few kilometres, dodging rocks and potholes, until we reached the village of Dauphin.
 The houses were small and in some cases primitive.
 On the left the houses were built into the hillside above our heads and on the right the houses were below us.
 A woman washed her clothes in a bucket in front of a huge water tank in the center of town.
 Each house had a black water tank either in front of or behind the house.
 It turns out that they are unable to pump water up to the town so that a tanker truck regularly delivers water to fill up the water tanks.
 The area seemed quite impoverished but the people smiled and waved as we drove by.
 The dirt track became narrower as we drove and we saw many piles of horse manure.
 We concluded that the road is used more often by horses than cars.
-After about 5 kilometres of driving through a beautiful valley, we finally reached Dauphin Beach.
-The sand was almost black.
-There was a tall cliff on one side covered with cactus and aloe vera plants.
-The beach was littered with debris brought in by the waves.
-It’s not a beach used for swimming so it doesn’t get a regular beach clean up.
-But all in all, a beautiful spot.

 We won’t be buying any peppers at the market over the next few weeks.
 Our balcony garden is starting to bear fruit.
 We’ve got beautiful orange & red peppers, eggplant, parsley and basil.
 Our cucumber plants didn’t make it and while the tomato plants are producing, the tomatoes have a disease that is very common in St. Lucia.
 It’s apparently impossible to avoid if you grow tomatoes here.
 So we’ll be sticking to peppers, eggplant and fresh herbs.